Serbian SuperLiga: Qualification for UEFA competitions

-The champions of the SuperLiga are drawn into the primary qualifying rounds for the UEFA Champions League, while the second and third placed teams are drawn into the primary qualifying rounds for the UEFA Europa Conference League.
+Superliga champions and runner-ups enter Champions League qualifying entering the play-off round and second qualifying round respectively.
+The cup winner qualifies for the Europa League playoff round.
+The third and fourth placed teams enter the qualyfing round of the UEFA Europa Conference League, entering in the third and second qualifying round respectively.

+In 2022-23, champions Red Star Belgrade were guaranteed to enter the Champions League group stage, due to access list changes in the Champions League regarding the suspension of Russian teams, and Serbia was ranked 11th in the UEFA coefficient list.
+TSC was also promoted from the UCL second qualifying round to the third qualifying round.
+This meant that for the first time ever, Serbia was allocated a group stage berth in the Champions League.

 History

 The Yugoslav First League started being played in 1923, and gathered the best clubs from the former Yugoslavia.
 In 1991, clubs from Slovenia and Croatia left and formed their own league systems, and in 1992 so did the clubs from Bosnia and Herzegovina and Macedonia.
 The Yugoslav First League was played since 1992 with clubs from Serbia and Montenegro, until 2006, when Montenegro declared independence and subsequently formed its own league system.
 Since 2006 the league is formed exclusively by clubs from Serbia and got renamed into Serbian SuperLiga.